Contact Us for a Free Consultation (213) 542-0979

 Other potential resolutions, such as going to camp or the Youth Authority, should be discussed with your juvenile criminal defense attorney.
 This underscores the importance of seeking legal advice in all scenarios.

 In all these scenarios, having a seasoned criminal defense attorney by your side is crucial.
-Especially in serious cases in Los Angeles county, where juvenile cases are treated with utmost seriousness, legal representation can empower you to seal and destroy your record, stay out of custody, and move forward positively.
+Especially in serious cases in Los Angeles County, where juvenile cases are treated with the utmost seriousness, legal representation can empower you to seal and expunge your record, avoid custody, and move forward positively, giving you the confidence to face the legal process.

 Pick up the phone.
 Call me.
 We'll set up an appointment, and I'll help you get through your juvenile criminal matter.